openclarity/docs.openclarity.io/content/docs/kubeclarity/concepts/sbom/_index.md

 ## Generate SBOM

-For details on generating SBOMs with KubeClarity, see the {{% xref "/docs/kubeclarity/getting-started/_index.md" %}} and {{% xref "/docs/kubeclarity/sbom/_index.md" %}}.
+For details on generating SBOMs with Kubernetes Security, see the {{% xref "/docs/kubeclarity/getting-started/_index.md" %}} and {{% xref "/docs/kubeclarity/sbom/_index.md" %}}.